toaderflorin/eksia/_posts/2021-01-01-redux-state-updates.markdown

 ---
 layout: post
-title:  "Reducer State Update Recipes"
+title:  "Redux State Update Recipes"
 date:   2021-01-01 09:39:37 +0300
 description: "
 One aspect that can be challenging for React newcomers is how to handle state updates since React mandates application state be immutable.
 Functional code generally doesn't mutate existing objects - it creates new instances of objects with properties changed.
 In this article, we'll look at ways of using some of Javascript's functional features like map, reduce, filter, and the spread operator to achieve the state changes without actually mutating the existing state object.